Apgoldberg1/Dex-Net-5.0/README.md

 - 18 million parameters
 - 999 inferences per second on single V100 (32GB)
 - 6 hours of training on single RTX 2080 Ti
+- Batch size of 256
 - Trained with SGD and 0.9 momentum

 #### EfficientNet GQ-CNN
 - 5.3 million parameters
 - 999 inferences per second on single V100 (32GB)
 - 30 hours of training on single RTX 2080 Ti
+- Batch size of 64
 - Trained with Adam optimizer

 Note that while EfficientNet is a smaller model, it scales input images to (B, 3, 224, 224) which prevents larger batch sizes.